vapor/docs/docs/deploy/fly.md

 If your release command fails, the deployment won't continue.

+### Other databases
+While Fly makes it easy to create a Postgres database app, it is possible to host other types of databases as well (for instance, see ["Use a MySQL database"](https://fly.io/docs/app-guides/mysql-on-fly/) on Fly.io Docs).

 ## Secrets and environment variables
 ### Secrets
 Use secrets to set any sensitive environment variable.